Scarlets: 2003–04 season

+2004–05 season

 The following season, however, was less successful.
 Plagued by injuries and retirements, as well as the departure of influential fly-half Stephen Jones to Clermont, the Scarlets finished a disappointing fifth in the league.
 They were even less successful in the Heineken Cup, winning just two of their six pool games to finish third behind Northampton and Toulouse.
 The salvation of their season came in reaching the final of the Celtic Cup, which they lost 26–17 to Munster.

+2005–06 season

 The Scarlets again failed to qualify from their Heineken Cup group in 2005–06 and finished sixth in the Celtic League.
 They did, however, find more success in the newly restructured Anglo-Welsh Cup.
 After finishing at the top of their pool, they defeated Bath by one point in the semi-finals to reach the final against London Wasps at Twickenham; missing several international players, they lost 26–10.
 In the Heineken Cup, it was a similar story to the previous season, with the Scarlets winning two of their six fixtures to finish third in the pool again, behind Toulouse and Wasps.
 Despite finishing sixth in the Celtic League, the team qualified for the Heineken Cup for the 2006–07 season as the second-best-placed Welsh team in the league.
 They also re-signed Stephen Jones, and full-back Barry Davies extended his contract to stay with the Scarlets.
 The Scarlets' Director of Rugby, Gareth Jenkins, had been appointed as Wales' national team coach, having been with the region since its inception.
 Phil Davies, then coach of Leeds Tykes, replaced Jenkins at the Scarlets.